 There’ll be a bus stop in front of the Gallery Hyundai.
 Wait for Maeul Bus no. Jongno 11 “종로 11” (minibus in green).

-5. Alight the bus 4 stops later, at Korea Institute of Finance Station (금융연수원 정류장 [Read: geum-yong-yon-su-won])
+5. Alight the bus 4 stops later, at the Korea Institute of Finance Station (금융연수원 정류장 [Read: geum-yong-yon-su-won])

 6. Continue to walk down the street with the Institute of Finance at your right-hand side, for another 100m.